cseanburns/personal_knowledge_mgmt/src/4c-evaluating-information-sources.md

 - See how sources like ChatGPT, Claude, Gemini, or Wikipedia summarize the issue.
 - Use academic tools like Google Scholar or your library's databases to check whether the claim has a basis in research.

-This outword-looking approach helps you avoid being trapped in a single narrative or echo chamber.
+This outward-looking approach helps you avoid being trapped in a single narrative or echo chamber.

 > Tip: Zotero is not just for storing citations.
 > It's also a great lateral reading tool.